How much do you really need to save for retirement?

 Use these insights to help determine whether your retirement plan is on the right track

-ASK THREE FINANCIAL EXPERTS how much you need to save for retirement, and you might get three different answers: a specific number, say $1 million; a figure based on future spending, such as enough to draw down 80% to 90% of your pre-retirement income every year; or a simple formula, like saving 12 times your pre-retirement salary.
+Ask three financial experts how much you need to save for retirement, and you might get three different answers: a specific number, say $1 million; a figure based on future spending, such as enough to draw down 80% to 90% of your pre-retirement income every year; or a simple formula, like saving 12 times your pre-retirement salary.
 But what's right for you?
 And how do you know you're on track?

 "Because there are so many variables, even the retirement researchers can't agree on a total dollar amount," says Ben Storey, director of Retirement Research & Insights at Bank of America.
 "What each person needs will vary based on a number of factors."
-These factors include your current age; the age at which you plan to retire or could be forced to retire due to health, the loss of a job, or other circumstances beyond your control; how long you expect to live, based on family history; how much you plan to spend in retirement; and what your sources of retirement income will be.
+These factors include your current age; the age at which you plan to retire or could be forced to retire due to health, the loss of a job or other circumstances beyond your control; how long you expect to live based on family history; how much you plan to spend in retirement; and what your sources of retirement income will be.

 Why no single retirement target covers everyone

-As a useful starting point, the chart below shows how much someone making $40,000 to $100,000 annually should have saved, depending on their age, if they hope to replace 39% of their pre-tax income with retirement savings.
-If that's your goal, for example, you should aim to have 2.4 times your salary saved by the time you reach ages 36 to 40, according to Bank of America's Financial Wellness Tracker.Footnote 1
+As a useful starting point, the chart below shows how much someone making $40,000 to $100,000 annually should have saved, depending on their age, if they hope to replace 38% of their pre-tax income with retirement savings.
+If that's your goal, for example, you should aim to have 2.5 times your salary saved by the time you reach ages 36 to 40, according to Bank of America's Financial Wellness Tracker.Footnote 1

 How much should you be saving for retirement?